YuvalMorgen/Pacman/Readme.txt

-he project was written by:
+The project was written by:
 Natan Tunik
 Yuval Morgenshtern